 This coverage is designed to protect the insured against lawsuits arising by third parties for bodily injury.

-Host Liquor Liability insurance is included at no additional charge with Liability Plus.
+Host Liquor Liability insurance is included at no additional charge with General Liability.
 Host Liquor Liability Insurance provides protection for the insured against bodily injury or property damage suits brought by parties whose injuries arise from actions of an intoxicated guest.
 Host Liquor Liability coverage applies only if there is no transfer of money for alcohol or service/product packages that include alcohol.

-This is part of the Theft, Disappearance and Destruction coverage under Crime Plus.
+This is part of the Theft, Disappearance and Destruction coverage under Employee Crime.
 Loss Inside Premises

 provides protection* for the loss of money and securities by the actual destruction, disappearance or wrongful abstraction thereof, within the premises.